RSCC Policies & Guidelines

 - Reimbursement - Reimbursement for travel expenses shall only be allowed for actual business expenses incurred, subject to the limitations and provisions contained in this policy and the maximum limitations shown on the Addendum.

-- Cancellations ‑ The College and/or UMB Bank may cancel an employee's corporate card at any time.
-In the event of cancellation of a corporate card, the employee must immediately turn in his/her corporate card to the EVP for Business and Finance or his designee upon notification of cancellation.
+- Cancellations - The college and/or UMB Bank may cancel an employee's corporate card at any time.
+In the event of cancellation of a corporate card, the employee must immediately turn in his/her corporate card to the VP for Business and Finance or his designee upon notification of cancellation.

 - Responsibility for Charges - Each employee is completely responsible for all charges to a corporate card.
 All charges are fully due and payable to UMB Bank upon receipt of a billing statement.

-General ‑ The Chancellor of the Tennessee Board of Regents shall have the authority to grant exceptions to any part or all of the provisions of this policy when deemed appropriate and necessary.
-The Chancellor has delegated to the President the authority to grant exceptions to any part or all of the provisions of this policy in individual circumstances when deemed appropriate and necessary.
-The President, Directors of Tennessee Colleges of Applied Technology, and System employees traveling in their company will be reimbursed for travel expenses in accordance with the provisions of TBR Exception Number 1.
+General - The Chancellor of the Tennessee Board of Regents shall have the authority to grant exceptions to any part or all of the provisions of this policy when deemed appropriate and necessary.
+The Chancellor has delegated to the president the authority to grant exceptions to any part or all of the provisions of this policy in individual circumstances when deemed appropriate and necessary.
+The president and system employees traveling in their company will be reimbursed for travel expenses in accordance with the provisions of TBR Exception Number 1.

 General Reimbursement Rates